Alex Vellieux's first Wayzata hat trick couldn't have come at a better time.

 "We've got 11 seniors and we've been growing with each other for a long time," Thiele said.
 "Especially since we lost in the state finals two years ago."

-Southwest Christian advances to its first state championship
+Southwest Christian advances to first Class 1A title game

 Esko's defense held No. 1 seed Southwest Christian scoreless for as long as it could Tuesday, but in the end, Maya Johnson, the Stars' leading scorer, did what Maya Johnson does.

 Johnson's brace marked her 25th and 26th goals of the year for the Stars, and perhaps the most important.
-The Stars will face the winner of Providence Academy and St. Charles, the second 1A semifinal of the night.
+The Stars will face Providence Academy in Friday's 1A final.

 "It took quite a few tries to get through their back line," Johnson said.
 "They made it difficult for us to score."